ScoutmasterBucky/ScoutmasterBucky/site/merit-badges/lifesaving/workbook/index.md

 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}

-{{#wb-req item="4" requirement="Demonstrate "reaching" rescues using various items such as arms, legs, towels, shirts, paddles, and poles."}}
+{{#wb-req item="4" requirement="Demonstrate \"reaching\" rescues using various items such as arms, legs, towels, shirts, paddles, and poles."}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}

-{{#wb-req item="5" requirement="Demonstrate "throwing" rescues using various items such as lines, ring buoys, rescue bags, and free-floating supports.
+{{#wb-req item="5" requirement="Demonstrate \"throwing\" rescues using various items such as lines, ring buoys, rescue bags, and free-floating supports.
 Successfully place at least one such aid within reach of a practice victim 25 feet from shore."}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}